owlbarn/owl/README.md

 The Presentation Slides in OCaml Workshop 2017 can be viewed with [this link](https://docs.google.com/presentation/d/1A-7KiQLot3X2lLyZntrFGxsxaNir0g_2TlruBP4W2Uc/edit).
 The tutorial material of Owl in CUFP 2017 can be accessed with [this link](https://docs.google.com/presentation/d/1EB4B6xAc81ypUGze22qESnFixZWIK31OaNZ8n0ndC6w/edit?usp=sharing).

-Some simple evaluations can be found as follows [[Ndarray](https://github.com/ryanrhymes/owl/wiki/Evaluation:-Performance-Test)].
+Some simple evaluations can be found [[here](https://github.com/ryanrhymes/owl/wiki/Evaluation:-Performance-Test)].
 The roadmap and future plan of Owl can be found
 [[Here]](https://github.com/ryanrhymes/owl/wiki/Future-Plan).
 I would love to hear from you, and please let me know your comments and suggestions to improve Owl.

 [Email Me](mailto:liang.wang@cl.cam.ac.uk) or message me on: